College Factual by our College Data Analytics Team

 Bachelor's Degree Highest Degree Type

-Northland College is one of the best schools in the United States for getting a degree in natural resources & conservation.
-Northland is a small private not-for-profit college located in the remote town of Ashland.
+Northland College is one of the finest schools in the country for getting a degree in natural resources & conservation.
+Northland is a fairly small private not-for-profit college located in the town of Ashland.

-There were about 39 natural resources & conservation students who graduated with this degree at Northland in the most recent year we have data available.
-Students who graduate with their degree from the natural resources & conservation program state that they receive average early career earnings of $28,030.
+There were about 31 natural resources & conservation students who graduated with this degree at Northland in the most recent data year.
+Students who graduate with their degree from the natural resources & conservation program report average early career wages of $28,030.

 More information about a degree in natural resources & conservation from Northland College